-Hanuld in 1735 first described this arterial anomaly but its symptomatic form "dysphagia lusoria" in patients with dysphagia was described by Bayford in 1787[2,3].
+While it was first described by Hanuld in 1735; this arterial anomaly in its symptomatic form "dysphagia lusoria" was described by Bayford in 1787 (lusoria= abnormal arterial course) [2,3].

 A German Radiologist, Burkhard Friedrich Kommerell observed that the ARSA often arises from a dilated segment of the descending aorta and described it as remainder of the primitive right dorsal aorta.
-This vascular anomaly often seen with ARSA but not limited to it has been subsequently named the Lusorian artery or Kommerell's diverticulum [4].
+This vascular anomaly often seen with ARSA but not limited to it was been subsequently named the Lusorian artery or Kommerell's diverticulum [4].